Automattic/mongoose/docs/typescript/statics.md

 const answer: number = User.myStaticMethod(); // 42
 ```

-Mongoose does support auto typed static functions that it is supplied in schema options.
+Mongoose does support auto typed static functions that it are supplied in schema options.
-Statics functions can be defined as following:
+Static functions can be defined by:

 ```typescript
 import { Schema, model } from 'mongoose';